quii/learn-go-with-tests/os-exec.md

 The second part is where we have our business logic and by looking at the code we can see where the "seam" in our logic starts; it's where we get our `io.ReadCloser`.
 We can use this existing abstraction to separate concerns and make our code testable.

 Our `TestGetData` can act as our integration test between our two concerns so we'll keep hold of that and make sure it keeps working.

+**The problem with GetData is the business logic is coupled with the means of getting the XML.
+To make our design better we need to decouple them**

 Here is what the newly separated code looks like